mnr/writing-wip/Do-Ye0n_lives_on.md

 "I guess I'm new to this world," he says.
 "It seems like you assume breaking the law is part of the job."

-"Nobody here will agree with that statement," she says.
-She turns and walks towards him, then touches his arm.
+"Nobody here will agree with that statement on record," she says, then turns and walks towards him and touches his arm.
 "Fairwell strives to provide the highest level of service to our clients.
 Sometimes they don't realize how much service they need."

 "I still have questions," he says.
 "But I haven't eaten.
-Is there any chance we can continue this orientation over dinner?"
+Can we continue this orientation over dinner?"

 "I believe I have met my quota for the day, so, yes.
 Then I'll be able to show you your new apartment.
 Like they say, nobody sleeps on the streets."